 In addition to increasing an individual’s levels of aggression, violent video games have been found to desensitize gamers to violence.
 As a result, they have a lower value for human life.
 Consequently, the gamer’s lost empathy makes them more likely to take human life without the feelings of remorse that would affect a ‘normal’ person.

-One of the more prominent mental health watchdogs, CCHR (the Citizens Commission on Human Rights), has been investigating school shootings since the Columbine High School incidence in 1999.
-The body’s investigation into school shootings reveals that at least 36 school shootings have been orchestrated by individuals using or withdrawing from the use of psychotropic drugs resulting in 80 fatalities and over 170 wounded.
+CCHR, the Citizens Commission on Human Rights, is a prominent mental health watchdog organization.
+CCHR has been investigating school shootings since the Columbine High School incident in 1999.
+The body’s investigation reveals at least 36 school shootings involved individuals using psychotropic drugs.
+These shooters were either using or withdrawing from psychotropic medications during their attacks.
+These incidents resulted in 80 fatalities and over 170 people wounded across the United States.

-Psychiatric drugs are typically prescribed to individuals with mental health problems to help them cope with stress or anxiety.
+Doctors typically prescribe psychiatric drugs to individuals with mental health problems to help them cope.
 Individuals might eventually end up developing a dependency on these drugs.
 Consequently, they start abusing the drugs, and drug addiction follows.

 When the drug addiction becomes a real problem, withdrawing is usually the next logical step.
 However, a 2012 study published in Psychotherapy and Psychosomatics revealed that withdrawing from psychotropic drugs can lead to violent and aggressive behavior.

 Most school shooters usually have an underlying form of mental illness.
-Even though the specifics may vary among shooters, most of them, however; have been found to have had a troubling childhood.
+Even though the specifics may vary among shooters, most have had a troubling childhood.
 Often bullied or isolated, these individuals become loners who use video games as a coping mechanism.
 All while fantasizing on violent revenge.

-Video games, on the other hand, have been found to increase the levels of aggression in the gamer while desensitizing them to violence.
+Video games, on the other hand, increase aggression levels in gamers while desensitizing them to violence.
 This results in reduced empathy which makes the person more likely to commit a shooting.

-Psychotropic drugs are used to help individuals with mental illnesses to better cope with their stress and anxiety.
-And due to the high levels of stress these individuals have to cope with daily, they are more than likely going to get addicted to the drugs, whose withdrawal increases their aggression further.
+Doctors prescribe psychotropic drugs to help individuals with mental illnesses better cope with stress and anxiety.
+Due to high daily stress levels, these individuals are likely to become addicted to the drugs.
+Withdrawing from these drugs increases their aggression further, creating a dangerous cycle of dependency.

 It does not help that guns can be easily found in American households.
 In fact, an analysis of 145 school shootings committed since 1999 revealed that 80 percent of the guns were taken from the shooter’s home or that of their relatives.
 And if those weapons were not so easily accessible, over two-thirds of the shootings would never have happened.

-The bottom line is, when you combine mental illness, drug abuse, video games, and weapons, the likelihood of a school shooting is greatly increased.
+The bottom line is combining mental illness, drug abuse, video games, and weapons greatly increases school shooting likelihood.
 To prevent this from happening, it is important that you get to know your child better.
 Look out for signs of stress, anxiety, and depression.
 Next, take them to a recovery center that takes a holistic approach to mental health treatment rather than just prescribing drugs to the child.
 Doing this might just prevent yet another shooting.